 Opening Times: Open daily, 10am-5pm from Easter to September, and 10am-4pm October to March.
 Closed over Christmas and New Year.

 Access: The rectory ruins have a gravel floor, with short grass slopes behind.
 Limited disabled access.

 Parking: On street parking is available in Warton.

-Other Information: The rectory is opened daily by a local key keeper and managed locally by Heritage Trust for the North West.
+Other Information: The rectory is opened daily by a local key keeper.

 Plan a Great Day Out

 Just 12 miles from the Old Rectory is Stott Park Bobbin Mill, at one time an extensive working mill that supplied Lancashire's spinning and weaving industries.
 Take a guided tour, explore the exhibition or browse for a souvenir in the gift shop.

 A little further on is Furness Abbey.
 Discover the medieval treasures found here and explore the impressive remains.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.